 - Pension Fund Management Panel

 - Pension Fund Advisory Panel

 - Pension Fund Working Groups

 - The Executive Director of Pensions

-- The Local Pensions Board
+- The Local Board

-The Management Panel is chaired by the Executive Leader of the Council and all Panels and Working Groups have elected members from the other nine Greater Manchester Authorities, as the fund is accountable to its member Authorities.
+The Executive Leader of the Council chairs the Management Panel and all Panels and Working Groups have elected members from the other nine Greater Manchester Authorities, as the fund is accountable to its member Authorities.
 The Local Board has an equal number of scheme employer and scheme member representatives.
 Whilst the GMPF has different governance arrangements to other Council Services (which are all detailed on its website), all officers are employees of the Council and therefore comply with the Council's Code of Corporate Governance and Constitution.
 Specific reference will not be made to GMPF throughout the Annual Governance Statement, unless appropriate to do so, as it is considered to be part of the Council.